 The quality of health care depends in part on the accuracy of information published in medical journals.
 The peer-review process is designed to maintain scientifically credible information and research standards.
 Papers are critiqued and approved by at least two experts (usually researchers or physicians) prior to being accepted for publication.

-The following are Reiki papers published in peer-reviewed medical journals and indexed on PubMed.
 If you are a Reiki practitioner who would like to learn how to integrate this material into your Reiki presentations, go to Reiki Continuing Education.
 If you would like to arrange an Introduction to Reiki & Wellness, go to Presentations.
 You can listen to a recording of a Reiki presentation at the Integrative Healthcare Symposium here.

 Friedman RS, Burg MM, Miles P, Lee F, Lampert R. Effects of reiki on autonomic activity early after acute coronary syndrome.
 J Am Coll Cardiol.
 2010 Sep 14;56(12):995-6.